How to keep SKUDONET Application Delivery Controller appliances up-to-dated

 SKUDONET appliances are fully integrated with the Linux operating system based in a GNU/Debian environment,

-Since SKUDONET 6 the system includes a tool called checkupgrades which check if any package update is pending and gives information about the system status as follows:
+Since SKUDONET 6 the system has included a tool called checkupgrades which checks if any package update is pending and gives information about the system status as follows:

 root@skudonet-adc:~# checkupgrades